-NVIDIA announced that for the demo the device was paired with a MediaTek Kompanio 1200 (MT8195) SoC coupled with a GeForce RTX 3060 GPU.
-The company has already migrated several devices running on RTC SDKs to ARM including DLSS, RTX Direct Illumination (RTXDI), RTX Memory Utility (RTXMU), and RTX Global Illumination (RTXGI).
-The company also announced that the SDKs for these tools for Arm with both Linux and Chromium will soon be available for developers in the future if they are not already available.
+NVIDIA announced that the device was paired with a MediaTek Kompanio 1200 (MT8195) SoC coupled with a GeForce RTX 3060 GPU for the demo.
+The company has already migrated several devices running on RTC SDKs to ARM, including DLSS, RTX Direct Illumination (RTXDI), RTX Memory Utility (RTXMU), and RTX Global Illumination (RTXGI).
+The company also announced that the SDKs for these tools for Arm with both Linux and Chromium would soon be available for developers in the future if they are not already available.

 However, this does not immediately guarantee that people will be able to buy Chromebooks with both an ARM chip and the RTX 3080 GPU.
 There is still a long way for NVIDIA to go before they can push these Chromebooks into production.
 Nonetheless, the demos presented at the GDC 2021 point to the possibility of adding such support and proof of establishing such concepts.
 This also points to the fact that NVIDIA is also interested in building the tools and the necessary software for developing these Chromebooks.